Kimkhoi3010/stock-logistics-reporting/stock_picking_report_valued/README.rst

 Configuration
 =============

+To configure valued pickings at partner level:

 1. Go to *Sales > Orders > Customers > (select one of your choice) >
    Sales & Purchases*.
 2. Set *Valued picking* field on.

+To enable the valued picking option directly on picking forms:

+1. Go to *Inventory > Configuration > Settings*.
+2. Check the option *Display Valued Picking* in the Delivery section.
+3. Click on *Save*.

 Usage
 =====